General underpinnings of my research programme

 My research team primarily investigates stratification’s role in educational gradients in the domain of health and politics.
 Generally, we theorise, and subsequently empirically scrutinise, mechanisms that link stratified positions to health and political outcomes.
 In other words, we are not interested in whether, and to what extent, stratification is linked to these outcomes; instead: we take well-established educational gradients as mere starting points, and aim to uncover how such gradients can be understood and explained.

 Sociology of Health

 In addition to the often-assumed and well-known mechanisms revolving around the potential relevance of poverty, material disadvantage, scarcity and stress stemming from stratification in the economic realm, various status-related mechanisms can be discerned.
 These are assumed to result from childhood socialisation in status-stratified parental milieus.
 Status-related mechanisms centre, for instance, on the role of reflexivity, institutional knowledge and cultural affinity with standard repertoires in health institutions, and predispositions towards cultural differences, thinness and asceticism.
 Systematic scrutiny of these mechanisms calls for various research methods and approaches.
-These range from surveys in combination with implicit association tests (IATs) as to uncover status-specific predispositions (i.e., Bourdieusian habitus) relevant for health-related behaviours, to studying interactions between patients and health professionals, and observing and surveying parenting styles.
+These range from ethnographies and focus groups for theory development, to surveys in combination with implicit association tests as to uncover status-specific predispositions (i.e., Bourdieusian habitus) relevant for health-related behaviours, and survey experiments as to scrutinise the causal claims in our theorising.

-You can find my publications under the tab Publications or download a full list of publications below.
+You can find my publications under the tab Publications or download a full list of publications under the tab CV.
 You can also visit my Google Scholar profile.